 Again, many of the best Asheville adventures are the gems you’ll find on your drive along the Blue Ridge Parkway.
 This area is teeming with waterfalls, trails, and views.

-Once you arrive in Asheville, there’s so much to see and do.
+I recommend spending around 3 days in Asheville, as there’s plenty to see and do.
 Here are my top recommendations:

 Things to do in Asheville